Paula Rego: Early life

 Rego was born on 26 January 1935 in Lisbon, Portugal.
 Her father was an electrical engineer who worked for the Marconi Company and was ardently anti-fascist.
 Her mother was a competent artist but, as a conventional Portuguese woman from the early 20th century, gave her daughter no encouragement towards a career, even though she began drawing at age 4.
 The family was divided in 1936 when her father was posted to work in the United Kingdom.
 Rego's parents left her behind in Portugal in the care of her grandmother until 1939.
 Rego's grandmother was to become a significant figure in her life, as she learned from her grandmother and the family maid many of the traditional folktales that would one day make their way into her art work.

 Rego's family were keen Anglophiles, and Rego was sent to the only English-language school in the Lisbon area at the time, Saint Julian's School in Carcavelos, which she attended from 1945 to 1951.
 St Julian's School was Anglican and this, combined with the hostility of Rego's father to the Roman Catholic Church, served to create a distance between Rego and full-blooded Roman Catholic belief, although she was nominally a Roman Catholic and lived in a devoutly Roman Catholic country.
 Rego described herself as having become a "sort of Catholic", but as a child she possessed a sense of Catholic guilt and a very strong belief that the Devil was real.

+Education

 In 1951, Rego was sent to the United Kingdom to attend a finishing school called The Grove School, in Sevenoaks, Kent.
 Unhappy there, Rego attempted in 1952 to start studies in art at the Chelsea School of Art in London, but was advised against this choice by her legal guardian in Britain, David Phillips, who had heard that a young woman had become pregnant while a student there.
 He suggested to her parents that the Slade School of Fine Art was a more respectable choice and helped her achieve a place there.
-She attended the Slade School from 1952 to 1956.
+From 1952 to 1956, she attended the Slade School.

-At the Slade, Rego began an affair with fellow student Victor Willing, who was already married to another artist, Hazel Whittington.
-Rego had many abortions during their affair, starting from when she was 18 years old, because Willing had threatened to return to his wife if Rego kept their child.
-In 1957, Rego left the UK to live in Ericeira in Portugal because she had decided to keep their latest baby.
-After the birth of their first child, Willing joined her there.
-They were able to marry in 1959 following Willing's divorce from his wife.